ufo-hunters/ufohunters-site/README.md

 •	MongoDB — Our main data store.

 •	Redis — We use Redis as a cache and for transient data.

+•	Cloudinary - Image management and manipulation in the cloud.

+•	CloudFlare - It is a very popular and free CDN.

+•	Unicorn - This web server enable the concurrent processing of requests.

 How to contribute